Support when you need it in a way that works for you

 We may want to share information about you with other agencies we work closely with.
 We will ask for your agreement if we need to contact other agencies to gather information about you.
 However, we will not ask for your agreement if we believe that this could put you or someone else at risk of abuse or neglect.
 This is because we have a legal responsibility to protect people who are unable to keep themselves safe.

 We also explain to you that you may need to make a financial contribution towards the support you need.
+You will not be eligible to receive a service paid for by us if you have savings or investments of more than £23,250.
 A welfare benefits adviser will contact you to arrange to assess how much you should pay towards your support – we call this your contribution.
-The amount we ask you to pay will depend on your financial circumstances.
+The amount we ask you to pay is based on how much we assess you can reasonably afford to pay.
 You will have to pay any assessed financial contribution from the time your support begins.
 If you do not want to give us details of your finances, we will ask you to pay the full cost of your support.

 For more information on this, please see our booklet ‘Do I need to pay for social care in my home or local community?’, which is available at westsussex.gov.uk under ‘Adults’ social care publications’.
 Or, you can contact our Adults’ CarePoint and ask for a copy.
 Please see our contact details on the 'Contact us' page.